 Working collaboratively to provide community-based, hands-on, transformational learning experiences for all ages, CLN programs include S.E.E.
 Southwest Experiential Education, the Love Where We Live neighborhood engagement and improvement initiative, and New Mexico Youth Ambassadors.
 CLN has also facilitated a number of special projects over the years including the LISTO Language Institute for Sustainability and Transformative Education to provide TESOL certification for teachers through educational travel and immersion plus the TDK Learning Community and Hoghan Dialogues in TeseDa’Kaan, Dinetah (Navajo Nation) with esteemed Dine'educator and indigenous researcher Dr. Larry Emerson , as well as the annual Teen Interfaith Dialogue with support from the Archdiocese of San Jose, the Jewish Federation of Silicon Valley, and the Shinnoyen Buddhist Foundation.
 With a deep commitment to local residency, community-based programs, and experiential education, CLN has worked with hundreds of organizations, community-driven projects, and local community members in New Mexico over the years.

-CLN and NMTW interns and staff assisted with the development of this website, as well as community engagement and documentation of the Guadalupe Street project.
+OSF, CLN, including interns, staff, volunteers, neighbors, and community advocates, assisted with the development of this website, as well as community engagement and documentation of the Guadalupe Street project.